pebakery/pebakery-docs/Commands/Control/GetParam.md

 # GetParam

-Retrieve parameters passed to a section and convert them into variables.
+Retrieves parameters passed to a section and convert them into variables.

 ## Syntax